LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

    $ pod update
    ```

-7. (Required) This step is a workaround for <a href="http://www.openradar.me/radar?id=6409498411401216">known iOS issue</a> and is necessary for archiving your app before publishing it to the App Store. <br>In project settings, navigate to the **Build Phases** tab, and click the + button to add the script below.
-The script loops through the frameworks embedded in the application and removes unused architectures (used for simulator).
+7. (**Required**) In your Xcode project settings, navigate to the **Build Phases** tab, and click the + button and add the script below.
+The script loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).

     ```bash
     bash "${SRCROOT}/Pods/LPMessagingSDK/LPMessagingSDK/LPInfra.framework/frameworks-strip.sh"
     ```

-### *Option 2: Libraries Copy to Xcode Project*
+#### *Option 2: Libraries Copy to Xcode Project*

 1. [Download](https://github.com/LP-Messaging/iOS-Messaging-SDK) the SDK package.

 2. Extract the file to a folder on your Mac.

-3. Copy (Drag and Drop) all framework and bundle files into the project.
+3. Copy all framework and bundle files into the project folder.

-4. (Required) This step is a workaround for <a href="http://www.openradar.me/radar?id=6409498411401216">known iOS issue</a> and is necessary for archiving your app before publishing it to the App Store. <br>In project settings, navigate to the **Build Phases** tab, and do the following:
+4. (**Required**) In your Xcode project settings, navigate to the **Build Phases** tab, and do the following:

-   1. Make sure to have **LPMessagingSDKModels.bundle** under **Copy Bundle Resources**.
+   1. Under **Copy Bundle Resources**, make sure you have **LPMessagingSDKModels.bundle**.  [what happens if they run the script and this bundle isn't in there?]
-   2. Click the + button to add the script below.
-The script loops through the frameworks embedded in the application and removes unused architectures (used for simulator).
+   2. Click the + button and add the script below.
+The script loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).

    ```bash
    bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/LPInfra.framework/frameworks-strip.sh"